Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 such tracking are also likely to play a role in users selection of resolver.

-More recently the global legislative landscape with regard to personal data collection, retention, and psuedonymization has seen significant activity with differing requirements active in different jurisdictions.
+More recently the global legislative landscape with regard to personal data collection, retention, and pseudonymization has seen significant activity with differing requirements active in different jurisdictions.
 For example the user of a service and the service itself may be in jurisdictions with conflicting legislation.
 It is an untested area that simply using a DNS resolution service